-Placed into the list of optional peptides for Gen 9 due to absence from Adaptive Biotechnologies' MHC Class II/CD4 data.
-One of the extremely long-lived CD4 T-cell epitopes of patients recovered from 2003 SARS-CoV-1 infection, as described by Le Bert and colleagues.
+Placed into the list of optional peptides for Gen 9 due to absence from Adaptive Biotechnologies' MHC Class II/CD4 data release in late September 2020 (Orflab, which includes Nsp7 was not included in the generation of their data set).
+It is also absent from the MHC Class II data of Tarke et al., which does include Orf1ab and Nsp7 One of the cross-reactive SARS-CoV-2 epitopes to T-cells from SARS-CoV-1 convalescent patients tested by Le Bert and colleagues.
 The sequence KLWAQCVQL was also identified experimentally by Ferretti et al as the top-ranked CD8 epitope with predicted HLA restriction of A\02.
 The same sequence is among the top 20 ranked CD8 epitopes identified by Snyder et al.